 Dr. Karen A. Jones completed her Ed.D in Educational Leadership from Ashland University with a focus on Middle School philosophy, organization and climate.
 She completed her M.A. in Curriculum and Instruction from Ashland University and her Bachelor’s degree from The Ohio State University.
 Karen taught Middle School Math and Science in Marion, Oh for the last 13 years.
 She is active in The Association for Middle Level Educators, Ohio Middle School Association, Middle Level Professors Association and American Educational Research Association.

-Ohio Middle Level Association Regional Award recognizing outstanding leadership that reflects the middle school philosophy
+She has earned the Science Education Council of Ohio-Governor’s Award for Excellence in Youth Science Opportunities (Science Department) and the Ohio Middle Level Association Regional Award recognizing outstanding leadership that reflects the middle school philosophy

 Karen has four adult children, two daughters’-in-law and two grandsons.
 She just recently learned how to swim at the YMCA and has volunteered for Marion General Hospital in Pastoral Care for the last year.
 She also likes to spend time with her Irish Wolfhound, Murphy.